 Do I need to send in a photograph?

-- If you live in Royal Wootton Bassett, Purton, Cricklade or Lydiard Millicent area and studying at an establishment in Swindon, send in a passport photograph with your name written clearly on the back.
+If you live in Royal Wootton Bassett, Purton, Cricklade or Lydiard Millicent areas and are studying at an establishment in Swindon, send in a passport photograph with your name written clearly on the back.

-- Students travelling by train will need to add a passport size photo to the rail pass wallet when it is received in the post.
+Students travelling by train will need to add a passport size photo to the rail pass wallet when it is received in the post.

-- For all other locations, a photograph is not required.
+For all other locations, a photograph is not required.

 If your child is not entitled to free school transport, you may be able to pay for a seat on the school bus.

 Spare seats may be allocated at a charge to students not entitled to free transport.
 The offer of a spare seat is made on the understanding that payment must be made in advance and that any seat allocated will have to be relinquished if: